abe-winter/entparse/README.md

 ### why is this faster?

-* when you use jebuil from normal python, you skip all the mallocs
+* when you use entparse from normal python, you skip all the mallocs
 * in cython:
-    * you can `cimport` jebuil and use the optimized entity object directly
+    * you can `cimport` entparse and use the optimized entity object directly
     * postpone value parsing (except for extents) to as late as possible so you can populate cython structs directly (no intermediate python object)

 ### intended use case